mako-framework/docs/01_getting_started/03_dependency_injection.md

 }
 ```

-The `get` method lets you resolve a dependency through the IoC container.
+The `get` method lets you resolve a dependency through the container.

 ```
 // Resolve the class using the type hint